JunhuaLiu0/CS61A/README.md

-Repository for CS61A in berkeley.
+Repository for homework and project of CS61A in berkeley.